rdtaylorjr/rdtaylorjr/README.md

 - I’m currently learning: Pandas, NumPy, Matplotlib, Scikit and all about Machine Learning

-- I’m looking to collaborate on: any open source projects.
+- I’m looking to collaborate on: open source projects.
 I'm most proficient in C++, Java, and Python, but happy to learn whatever technologies are needed in order to contribute and make a difference

 - How to reach me: rdtaylorjr@protonmail.com